Karen Droege is the creator of CuriousKind.

 2.) she believes we need to make time in our busy schedules to slow down, explore and create to balance out our (often too) fast-paced lives, and

-3.) she wishes she had CuriousKind and their art and nature-based classes in her life when she was a child.
+3.) she wishes she had CuriousKind and their art and nature-based classes in her life when she was a child but also now as an adult.

 Just a few random tidbits: